appsinacup/godot-softbody2d/README.md

 ## Tips

 - To get good results, use at most 2-3 layers of circles, so there aren't too many joints levels.
+Also, try to use square shapes, as those tend to perform better.

 Eg: